Early Childhood

 “The key is out of the box thinking,” Barkman says, “and the box has gotten smaller.”
 She continues to look for ways to leverage whatever funding is available.
 “It’s such a blessing to be able to help a child reach their fullest potential.
 It’s important that people understand how important the Medicaid dollars are to that,” Barkman says.

-Posted in School Health, Hearing Screening, Early Childhood, Vision Screening and Everyday Heroes
+Posted in School Health, Early Childhood, Vision Screening and Everyday Heroes

 Happy 100th Birthday Occupational Therapy!